androidessence/androidessence.com/_posts/2018-05-30-breaking-the-buzzwords-barrier-mvvm.md

  - The CC Repository is a middle man between the ViewModel and the Database.
 This is necessary because I may consider swapping out the database for a server, but the necessary calls and connection with the ViewModel shouldn't have to change.
  - The CC Database is the local SQLite database on the phone, which pulls all of the information that is saved between sessions.

+# Conclusion

 I hope this was helpful in understanding the MVVM architecture a little better, and why it's important!

-Keep an eye out for the upcoming posts for a better understanding of what each of these components actually looks like.
+You can head on over to [part 2]({{ site.baseurl }}{% link _posts/2018-05-30-breaking-the-buzzwords-barrier-room-rx-repository.md %}) to learn more about the 'R' buzzwords.